Black Rifle Coffee Celebrates Memorial Day With 'Folded Flag' MV

 Black Rifle Coffee Company is using the power of music to celebrate Memorial Day.

-The veteran-founded coffee brand has released "Folded Flag," an original song and music video created by co-founder Mat Best.
+The veteran-founded brand has released "Folded Flag," an original song and music video created by Co-Founder Mat Best.

 It's the brand's way of honoring fallen service members and Gold Star families while supporting the Major Brent Taylor Foundation.

-The release comes with a $150,000 contribution from Black Rifle Coffee Company to the nonprofit, which was founded by Jennie Taylor after her husband, Major Brent Taylor, was killed in action while serving overseas.
+The release includes a $150,000 contribution to the foundation, established by Jennie Taylor in honor of her husband, who was killed in action overseas.

 At its core, the initiative serves as a reminder of Memorial Day’s original meaning.